The Cemetery of Untold Stories by Julia Alvarez

 Glantz demonstrates tremendous versatility as an individual and as a writer in the creative ways in which she blends her multiple cultural, religious and literary affinities.
 She unabashedly resists classification or categorisation of any kind and therefore identifies herself neither as a Jewish writer nor as a composer of personal narrative, nor as a Sor Juanista, the term used to refer to those scholars who devote themselves to the study of Sor Juana Inés de la Cruz.
 Belonging to no single one of these groups or schools of thought, she is an enigmatic amalgam of all of them.
 Glantz’s multiplicity is what makes her unique, and failure to recognize any component of her being would diminish her diversity.

-Despite being one of the most iconic figures in Latin American literature, her work is hardly known in English.
+Despite being one of the most iconic figures in Latin American literature, her work is little known in English.
 Charco Press now bring her work to a new audience with this excellent translation by Ellen Jones.

 Two Sherpas by Sebastián Martínez Daniell tr.
 Jennifer Croft